wiput1999/stat-assignment/README.md

 # Assignment of Probability and Statistics (Class of 2019)

-## Data Analytic and Visualization from FiveThirtyEight
+Data Analytic and Visualization with FiveThirtyEight dataset

 # Team Member